wandrew004/team-penguins-translator-service/README.md

 ./nodebb build
 ```

-The changes will call translator API when a new post
+The changes will call the translator API when a new post is received.
-is received.
 If the API response indicates that the post is not in English, it will show the translated content in the post.

-Since you need to use your own translator service, you need to provide your API endpoint through environment
+Since you need to use your own translator service, you need to provide your API endpoint through environment variable `TRANSLATOR_API`.
-variable `TRANSLATOR_API`.

 ```
 export TRANSLATOR_API=https://PATH_TO_YOUR_DEPLOYED_SERVICE
 ./nodebb start
 ```

-To add environment variables to your GCP deployment, you can follow [this](https://cloud.google.com/run/docs/configuring/environment-variables) tutorial.
+To add environment variables to your Azure deployment, you can follow [this](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/manage-environment-variables) tutorial.

-Once you have deployed the changes, you can test the translator service by creating a new post in NodeBB with non-English content `这是一条中文消息`.
+Once you have deployed the changes, you can test the translator service by creating a new post in NodeBB with the non-English content `这是一条中文消息`.

 ![image](./assets/image.png)

-# Implement LLM based translator
+# Implementing the LLM based translator

 Please replace `translate` method in `src/translator.py` with your LLM based
 implementation.
 The `translate` method takes a string `content` as input and